Cosmyx/OrcaSlicer/doc/developer-reference/How-to-create-profiles.md

 ## Validate Profiles

-You can validate your profiles using both the **OrcaSlicer profile validator** and the **Python validation script**.
+You can validate your profiles using both the **OrcaCosmyx profile validator** and the **Python validation script**.
 These tools are designed to check different aspects of the profiles, so both should be executed and pass without errors to ensure full compatibility.

 > [!NOTE]
-> **✅ Recommendation:** Always run **both** the OrcaSlicer validator and the Python script to ensure all aspects of the profiles are valid.
+> **✅ Recommendation:** Always run **both** the OrcaCosmyx validator and the Python script to ensure all aspects of the profiles are valid.

-### 1. OrcaSlicer Profile Validator
+### 1. OrcaCosmyx Profile Validator

-You can run OrcaSlicer to verify if the filament you just added is available and usable.
+You can run OrcaCosmyx to verify if the filament you just added is available and usable.
 You can also use the [Orca profile validator](https://github.com/SoftFever/Orca_tools/releases/tag/1) tool to help debug any errors.

 > [!IMPORTANT]
-> You need to delete the `%appdata%/OrcaSlicer/system` folder to force OrcaSlicer to reload your lastest changes.
+> You need to delete the `%appdata%/OrcaCosmyx/system` folder to force OrcaCosmyx to reload your lastest changes.

 The process is the same if you want to add a new brand filament profile into the global library.
 You need to create a new file in the `resources\profiles\OrcaFilamentLibrary\filament\brand_name` folder.
 The only difference is that you should put the file into the brand's own subfolder.